fractalscape13/FullStackAnimalShelter/README.md

 ## Description

-_The front-end of this application allows a user to see the list of all animals in the database, add new animals, edit existing animals, or delete from the database.
+_The front-end of this application allows a user to see the list of all animals in the database, as well as add, edit, or delete animals from the database.
 The API has GET/POST routes for creating a user and an associated authentication token, but authentication is not set up with the front-end yet._

-## API Specifications / User Stories: (Specs that mention authentication do not actually require authentication at this stage)
+## API Specifications / User Stories:
+### (Specs that mention authentication do not actually require authentication at this stage)
 * A user is able to GET all animals in the shelter.
 * A user is able to GET an individual animal listing.
 * A user is able to POST a new user (username and password fields required).